 The claims of these Indians have been pending before Congress for a long time.
-They have been thoroughly investigated by this Department, and have been the subject of favorable reports by committees of both houses of Congress, all of which show
+They have been thoroughly investigated by this Department, and have been the subject of favorable reports by committees of both houses of Congress, all of which show that there is due these Indians, in fulfillment of treaty provisions, \$181,051.66.

-This sum represents the per capita share and the amounts due the Pottawatomie Indians in Michigan and Indiana of the annuity and other moneys inuring to the Pottawatomie Indians under treaty provisions, which are carefully reviewed in the report of the House Committee on Indian Affairs, No. 1404, Forty-seventh Congress, first session, copy herewith.
+This sum represents the per capita share and the amounts due the Pottawatomic Indians in Michigan and Indiana of the annuity and other moneys intring to the Pottawatomic Indians under treaty provisions, which are carefully reviewed in the report of the House Committee on Indian Affairs, No. 1404, Forty-seventh Congress, first session cony herewith first session, copy herewith.